 Tree tents and hammocks

 Fancy trying something a little different?
 Why not hang out in style and hire a pre-pitched tree tent (sleeps 3) or single hammock?
 Both have built-in mosquito nets and are made with durable waterproof material keeping you warm and comfortable.
-The hammock has a 3m x 3m waterproof tarp strapped over the top providing enough cover to store your camping gear underneath and the tree tent hire includes an additional 3 person tent for storage of kit.
+The hammock has a 3m x 3m waterproof tarp strapped over the top providing enough cover to store your camping gear underneath.

-There are toilet and hot shower facilities as well as sheltered cooking stations and dining areas set up for communal use.
+There are toilet and hot shower facilities as well as sheltered cooking stations set up for communal use.
 Please note there is a no open flame policy on the island and so no campfires, BBQs or candles are allowed.

 How to get here

-Catch the public ferry service to the island and walk to the campsite, or kayak, sail or paddle over from the mainland straight to the South Shore.
+Book your ferry crossing and walk to the campsite, or kayak, sail or paddle over from the mainland straight to the South Shore.
 If you arrive by public ferry, it’s a 20-25-minute walk from the quay.
 As you will be responsible for carrying your own equipment to the campsite, we advise travelling light or hiring a tent from us.
 The cost of the ferry is not included in your campsite booking.

 Arriving in your own boat